junh1024/junh1024-Documents/Music/How to make good mixes.md

 I usually go by ear to tag keys.
 There should be no problems with conventions for Major keys.
 For minor keys, you can show the minor and its relative major e.g, Am/C. For sharps & flats, I use sharps only.
 Whatever you do, keep it consistent & clear, to make it easier to see relationships between your keys.
 You can new group/join songs of the same keys.
 For the pop/electronic, major seems to slighly dominate, but for Rock & Touhou, minor seems to slighly dominate (2hu is a game tho).

 In REAPER, you can make an empty item, type in your key,  stretch to fill item, and group it to your song to make a nice big key display. https://i.imgur.com/RSGMsH2.png .
 In other DAWs you may resort to small text & renaming your clips.

+There is software such as [Keyfinder](http://www.ibrahimshaath.co.uk/keyfinder/) (free) to tag our files with key.
+No software is totally accurate, so if you're relying on this into to make a mix or mashup, please check the estimated result.

 Starting
 ---